 Appropriately Uses Anti-Anxiety Medication

-This statistic gauges the percent of long-term residents that were prescribed antianxiety medication.
-These drugs are given to residents experiencing anxiety or depression.
+This indicates the percentage of patients who were given antianxiety drugs.
+These medications are given to residents suffering from anxiety and depression.

 Managing Depression Among Residents

-This is the percent of patients exhibiting signs of depression.
+This is the percent of patients who are showing signs of depression.
+High levels of depression could indicate worse patient care.

 Appropriate Vaccine Usage

-This tells you the percentage of patients that have received the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This datapoint measures the percent of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy